hopsoft/turbo_boost-commands/README.md

 %>
 ```

-### Now State
+### Now-State

-Now state is ephemeral server-side state that only exists for the current render cycle.
+Now-State is ephemeral server side state that only exists for the current render cycle.
 Similar to `flash.now` in Rails, this state is discarded after rendering.

 It’s useful for managing temporary data that doesn’t need to persist beyond the current request.

-Now state can be accessed within Commands like so.
+Now-State can be accessed within Commands like so.

 ```ruby
 state.now[:key] = "value"